act-rules/act-rules.github.io/pages/contribute/rule-feedback.md

 ## Feedback and reviews for draft rules (Pull Requests on GitHub)

 Pull requests are rule drafts that are ready for peer review.
-You can assign yourself as a reviewer and follow the rule through iterations.
+You can add yourself as a reviewer and follow the rule through iterations.
 A rule needs three approvals, and if a rule has the label "Reviewer wanted", we need more people to review it.
-However, even if three people are already reviewing it, we can always use more eyes on things.
+However, even if three people are already reviewing it, we can always use more perspectives on things.

 You can add single comments to a pull request and/or do a full review.